Consultation

 Strategy

-correct strategy assessment
+correct strategy report

-Why a Well-Researched Report is Essential
+Why a well-founded appraisal is essential

-Additionally, a report provides a better negotiating position with banks, investors, and other parties.
-With a detailed and understandable valuation, you can substantiate your arguments effectively and represent your interests efficiently.
-This is especially important in a competitive market where every decision should be well-considered.
-Our expertise in decision support helps you draw the right conclusions from report findings.
+Moreover, an appraisal provides a better negotiating position with banks, investors, and other parties.
+With a detailed and comprehensible valuation, you can substantiate your arguments and effectively represent your interests.
+This is particularly important in a competitive market, where every decision should be well thought out.
+Our expertise in decision support helps you draw the right conclusions from the appraisal results.

-What to Expect in This Article
+What to expect in this article

 The Process of Creating a Market Value Appraisal

-Four Key Phases According to Certa Gutachten
+Four Key Phases According to Certa Appraisals

-Property Inspection: Recording the condition of the property.
+Property Inspection: Assessment of the property's condition.

-Valuation: Application of recognised valuation methods.
+Evaluation: Application of recognised valuation methods.

-Order Clarification and Data Collection in Detail
+Assignment Clarification and Data Collection in Detail

 What is Included in Data Collection?